Triton-Robotics-Training/Week-2/readme.md

 Data frames are received by all devices, including by the transmitting device.

+CAN is a VERY HIGH FREQUENCY communication protocol, which means its slew rate is pretty important.
+Slew rate is the time it takes for a signal to go from high to low and vice-versa.
+The faster the slew rate, the faster you can run your protocol (Lowering the transition time allows you to increase the rate of transmission), however the faster it is, the less stable the signal is.
+We discuss this [later](#slew-rate).
+We have designed boards to help us tune the most optimal slew rate for our robots.

 #### CAN Wiring Diagram

 Here, we can see that we have multiple nodes connected in parallel to one bus.
 There are two wires of importance here, the CAN high (RED) and CAN low (BLACK).